Content

 The following images illustrates how it works:

-Configuring issue colors
+Configuring work item colors

 To customize the color for a field value, click the button labeled with the field value and select the desired color in the palette.
 For a different color than those available in the color palette, you can either enter the hex code or the RGB value for the color.